 Accuracy Benchmark

-The accuracy benchmark suite evaluates LLM providers’ ability to analyze structured data in TeaLeaf format.
-It sends analysis prompts with TeaLeaf-formatted business data to multiple providers and scores the responses.
+The accuracy benchmark suite evaluates LLM providers’ ability to analyze structured data across three formats: TeaLeaf, JSON, and TOON.
+It converts JSON source data into each format, sends analysis prompts to multiple providers, and scores the responses.

 Supported Providers